ericwbailey/ericwbailey.website/source/published/oh-shit-banners.md

   </figcaption>
 </figure>

-We also have evidence of its use when things are scary enough that private industry also joins in on communicating a societal-grade crisis:
+Things were also scary enough that private industry joined in on communicating a societal-grade crisis.
+Most of the company homepages I visited repurposed existing design system patterns, however:

 <figure
   id="private-industry-examples"